 The small traditional inland village of Laerma was built on a hill and almost hidden by the luxuriously green forested area surrounding it.
 The village was almost surrounded by a big forest fire in 2008 and was about to be completely evacuated.
-The surrounding area is still characterised by forest damage.
+The surrounding area is still characterized by forest damage.

 Laerma village has been continuously inhabited since the Pre-Hellenic period and the actual name of the village is thought to be an adulterated version of the ancient name of the city of Ladarma.
 Apart from a couple of excellent taverns, which are worth a rest here, there is not much tourism happening, although one of the main reasons for perhaps visiting the area is the Monastery Taxiarchis Michail (Archangel Michael) in Tharri 4km southwest.
 In the village centre there is a school in the beautiful architecture of the Italian period.